 If you put a budget of £1,000 for changing a tap, a tradesperson might not purchase it because they would pay more to buy the lead then they would make back on the job.
 At the same time, posting a job for an extension with a budget of under £100 may put a tradesperson off as they wouldn’t be able to build a whole extension for that price.

 If you’re really stuck, use the mid-lower budget recommendation and state in the description that you’re unsure of how much the work will cost.
 This will let a tradesperson know that you’re willing to pay them a fair amount for the work, so the price is negotiable once they’ve bought the job lead.
-It’s a tradesperson’s job to help you with the quote – they’re aware that you may get contacted by up to two other companies so know to keep costs competitive.
+It’s a tradesperson’s job to help you with the quote – they’re aware that you may get contacted by other companies, so they know to keep costs competitive.

 It’s possible to be specific without knowing any technical terms.
 Keep in mind that a tradesperson has never seen your property so the more information you can give them, the better.
 Even if not specific or technically worded, a rough idea will help.
 For example, about 20 tiles need replacing, your roof is leaking in 2 places or your box room needs painting.
 This should help support the budget you have set.
 Where you can, include measurements and let the tradesperson know if you’ll be providing materials for the work or you would like them to provide them.